bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## Problem 3: Use Generics to Modify ResponseData interface to Work with States and Cities Data

-We would like to use the `ResponseData` interface we wrote to describe the response for the state and city requests, but it only works with and array of type `Restaurant`.
+We would like to use the `ResponseData` interface we wrote to describe the response for the state and city requests, but it only works with an array of type `Restaurant`.

 ## P3: What You Need to Know